-Neoplasene attacks neoplasm by preferentially triggering apoptosis and sparing healthy tissue.
-Squamous cell, mast cell, spindle cell, sarcoid, transitional cell, melanoma, osteosarcoma, nerve sheath and many more classifications of neoplasm have been treated with Neoplasene and NeoplaseneX.
+A theoretical basis is presented that explains the effect that neoplasene and neoplasenex have on neoplastic tissue.
+Neoplasene compounds attack neoplasm by preferentially triggering apoptosis and sparing healthy tissue.
+Squamous cell, mast cell, spindle cell, sarcoid, transitional cell, melanoma, osteosarcoma, nerve sheath, hemangiosarcoma, lymphoma and many more classifications of neoplasm, bacteria, including MRSA and viruses have been eliminated with neoplasene and neoplasenex.
 Treatment protocols have been generally the same with variations specific to the situation presented.
-Treatment has been largely successful with less than satisfactory outcome associated most often with noncompliance to protocol and situations where the neoplasm is greater in size and more aggressive than can be handled by even the most aggressive treatment efforts.
-Many case histories are presented including squamous cell, osteosarcoma, mast cell, sarcoma, spindle cell, neurofibroma, and transitional cell carcinoma of the bladder.
+Treatment has been largely successful with less than satisfactory outcome associated most often with noncompliance to protocol and situations where the neoplasm has been greater in size and growing more rapidly than can be handled by even the most aggressive treatment efforts.
+Many representative case histories are presented including squamous cell, osteosarcoma, mast cell, sarcoma, spindle cell, neurofibroma, and transitional cell carcinoma of the bladder.